 Generally I would avoid buying a table with a 12mm table tennis top.
 The price will be low, but the quality will be poor.
 The ball doesn’t bounce very well on thin table tops and the construction of the table always seems a bit flimsy to me.

 As a minimum, you should look to get a table with at least a 16mm table tennis top.
-The table I have in my garage is 19mm and the quality is fine for training with a robot.
+The table I first purchased for my garage was 19mm and the quality was fine for training with a robot.

 If you can afford to get a table with a thicker top (22mm-25mm), go for it!
-These are the tables which are used in competitive leagues and tournaments (so very high quality) and I will be very jealous that you have a better table in your home than I do.
+These are the tables which are used in competitive leagues and tournaments (so very high quality).
+I now own a 22mm table and it is a joy to play on.

 - Butterfly Easifold Indoor Table Tennis Table